lh3/bgt/README.md

 curl -s '0.0.0.0:8000/?a=(impact=="HIGH")&s=(population=="FIN")&f=(AC>0)'
 ```

-## Introduction
+## Users' Guide

 BGT is a compact file format for efficiently storing and querying whole-genome
 genotypes of tens to hundreds of samples.
 It can be considered as an alternative
-to BCFv2 but it keeps genotypes only, *without per-genotype metadata*.
+to BCFv2 but it ignores per-genotype metadata other than genotypes.
 In
 comparison to BCFv2, BGT is more compact, more efficient for sample subsetting,
 and supports sample metadata and allele annotations.

 BGT comes with a command line tool and a web application which largely mirrors
 the command line uses.
-It supports expressive and powerful query syntax.
-The
+The tool supports expressive and powerful query syntax.
-"Getting started" section shows a few examples.
+The "Getting Started" section shows a few examples.

-## Users' guide
+### 1. Data model overview

+BGT models a genotype data set as a matrix of genotypes with rows indexed by
+site and columns by sample.
+Each BGT database keeps a genetype matrix and a
+sample annotation file.
+Site annotations are kept in a separate file which is
+intended to be shared across multiple BGT databases.
+This model is different
+from VCF in that VCF 1) keeps sample information in the header and 2) stores
+site annotations in INFO along with genotypes which are not meant to be shared
+across VCFs.

-### 1. Import genotypes
+### 2. Import

+A BGT database always has a genotype matrix and sample names, which are
+acquired from VCF/BCF.
+Site annotations and sample phenotypes are optional, but
+are recommended.
+Flexible meta data query is a distinguishing feature of BGT.

-#### 1.1 Import VCF/BCF
+#### 2.1 Import genotypes

 ```sh
 # Import BCFv2